 - Conducted a comprehensive assessment of a major pharmaceutical company’s clinical trial data sharing policies to support compliance with the PhRMA/EFPIA joint Principles for Responsible Clinical Trial Data Sharing.

-- Drafted and reviewed policies and procedures for a range of pharmaceutical and medical device clients, including policies governing promotional activities and interactions with healthcare providers, scientific communications, clinical trials, grants and sponsorships, investigator initiated research, sampling, GxP and quality activities, and adverse event reporting.
+- Drafted and reviewed policies and procedures for a range of life sciences industry clients, including policies governing promotional activities and interactions with healthcare providers, scientific communications, clinical trials, grants and sponsorships, investigator initiated research, sampling, GxP and quality activities, and adverse event reporting.

 - Advised pharmaceutical manufacturers, medical device companies, and compounding pharmacies during regulatory inspections and in responding to FDA 483s.